-- Approximately 15,000 visitors attend Decorator Showcase each year
+- Approximately 15,000 visitors attend the Decorator Showcase each year

 Proceeds to benefit the San Francisco University High School Financial Aid Program (www.sfuhs.org).

 The story of the San Francisco Decorator Showcase began in 1977, when Nan Rosenblatt, a former San Francisco University High School parent and an accomplished interior designer, and Philip Fernandez, the first president of the school’s Parents Association, conceived the first Showcase to raise funds for University’s financial aid program.
-In its first year, the Showcase netted $26,000; in 2012, it raised over $546,000.
+In its first year, the Showcase netted $26,000.

 Showcase has taken place at some of the most prestigious addresses in some of the most breathtaking neighborhoods of San Francisco.